Regional Planning Councils: RPC Products

 identified problems and needs.
 An example of strategic subject areas that a SRPP may address includes affordable housing, economic development, emergency preparedness, natural resources and regional transportation.

-RPCs may also be involved in a variety of other programs other than growth management, such as emergency preparedness programs planning, GIS services, statistical analysis, small business development and public health projects.
+RPCs are also involved in a variety of other programs, such as economic development, transportation, housing, environmental planning, emergency preparedness planning, GIS services, statistical analysis, small business development and public health projects.

 RPCs Composition

 Each county in the region shall have a member on the Board of Directors of the RPC in its region and shall have at least one vote.
 Local governments and the Governor of Florida may appoint either locally elected officials or lay citizens, provided that at least two-thirds of the voting members are locally elected officials.
+There has not been a new Governor appointment to any RPC Board since 2008, and many of these seats are currently vacant.
 Each RPC's Board may be composed of the following members: